Rick's Daily Tips

 Question from Cilla: I had a conversation with a computer salesman a couple of years ago.

-He told me that if I was using Windows, there is virus protection built into the software and there is no need to purchase another antivirus program.
+He told me that if I was using Windows, there is virus protection built into the software and there is no need to install another antivirus program.

 And as I recall, he said if you did install another one, it will turn off the Windows antivirus.